How to Use a Scientific Calculator for Trigonometry

 Applicable Use Cases

-Scientific-calculator trigonometry is used in right-triangle geometry, unit-circle evaluations, physics components, navigation problems, and many introductory science classes.
+Scientific-calculator trigonometry is used in right-triangle geometry, unit-circle evaluations, physics components, navigation problems, waves, and many introductory science classes.
 It is especially helpful when the focus of the question is setup or interpretation rather than exact special-angle memorization.

 Core Ideas